John Adams: Independence

 During the congress, Adams sat on ninety committees, chairing twenty-five, an unmatched workload among the congressmen.
 As Benjamin Rush reported, he was acknowledged "to be the first man in the House."
-In June 1776, Adams became head of the Board of War and Ordnance, charged with keeping an accurate record of the officers in the army and their ranks, the disposition of troops throughout the colonies, and ammunition.
+In June 1776, Adams became head of the Board of War and Ordnance, charged with recording the officers in the army and their ranks, the disposition of troops throughout the colonies, and ammunition.
 He was referred to as a "one man war department," working up to eighteen-hour days and mastering the details of raising, equipping and fielding an army under civilian control.
-As chairman of the Board, Adams functioned as a de facto Secretary of War.
-He kept extensive correspondences with a wide range of Continental Army officers concerning supplies, munitions, and tactics.
+Adams functioned as a de facto Secretary of War.
+He kept extensive correspondences with Continental Army officers concerning supplies, munitions, and tactics.
 Adams emphasized to them the role of discipline in keeping an army orderly.
-He also authored the "Plan of Treaties," laying out the Congress's requirements for a treaty with France.
+He authored the "Plan of Treaties," laying out Congress's requirements for a treaty with France.
 He was worn out by the rigor of his duties and longed to return home.
-His finances were unsteady, and the money that he received as a delegate failed even to cover his own necessary expenses.
+His finances were unsteady, and the money that he received as a delegate failed to cover his expenses.
 However, the crisis caused by the defeat of the American soldiers kept him at his post.

 After defeating the Continental Army at the Battle of Long Island on August 27, 1776, British Admiral Richard Howe determined that a strategic advantage was at hand, and requested that Congress send representatives to negotiate peace.
 A delegation consisting of Adams, Franklin, and Edward Rutledge met with Howe at the Staten Island Peace Conference on September 11.
 Howe's authority was premised on the states' submission, so the parties found no common ground.
 When Lord Howe stated he could view the American delegates only as British subjects, Adams replied, "Your lordship may consider me in what light you please, ... except that of a British subject."
 Adams learned many years later that his name was on a list of people specifically excluded from Howe's pardon-granting authority.
 Adams was unimpressed with Howe and predicted American success.
 He was able to return home to Braintree in October before leaving in January 1777 to resume his duties in Congress.